sauravsit/ITS/README.md

 # Intelligent Test Selection (ITS)

-This tutorial provides the user a step-by-step explanation on how to use Intelligent Test Selection (ATLAS ITS) for RTL regression.
+This tutorial provides the user a step-by-step explanation on how to use Intelligent Test Selection (ITS) for RTL regression.
 An open source lowRISC/ibex design and RISC-V DV testbench (https://github.com/lowRISC/ibex) has been chosen for this tutorial.

 ## Data Source
 Opensource Design: lowRISC/ibex design and RISC-V DV testbench (https://github.com/lowRISC/ibex)